techspacemescet/techspacemescet/README.md

 🚀 Welcome to TechSpaceMescet GitHub! 🌟

-We're the epicenter of innovation and collaboration on Mes College of Engineering and Technology Kunnukara. 💡 Join us in exploring the limitless possibilities of technology.
+We're the epicenter of innovation and collaboration on Mes College of Engineering and Technology Kunnukara. 💡 Join us in exploring the limitless possibilities of technology and science.

 🔧 What We Do: